 At High Ercall, we see how children flourish, gain confidence and a sense of worth through their art and craft work.
 Consequently, their confidence increases when approaching new ideas and concepts across the curriculum.
 The children’s evaluative and analytical skills strengthen, both in their verbal and written responses.

 Implementation (link to policy)

-How is the curriculum for SUBJECT organised?
+How is the curriculum for Art organised?

 - Art and craft are organised into a two-year rolling programme for KS1 and a four-year rolling program for KS2.
 Themes are based around art movements, giving children as broad and balanced experience of techniques, media and cultures as possible.
 Each term, teachers select artists from these movements to support the knowledge of composition, techniques and the cultural/historical background.